Skip to main content

 Peer-Reviewed Studies

 All studies published in Nature, JAMA, PLOS ONE, Frontiers, Springer, PMC, and other leading peer-reviewed journals.
-Studies include meta-analyses, randomized controlled trials, and longitudinal cohort research.

 Ready to Start Training?